Chris Rock–Will Smith slapping incident: Memes

 The public's reaction eventually morphed from shock to satire and meme.

 Media outlets referred to the altercation, from the shot heard round the world, as "the slap heard around the world".

 Others referred to it as "Slapgate".

 A few journalists preferred "The Slappening".

-Countless Internet memes and parodies were created from the photo and video, a notable amount referencing their roles in DreamWorks' movies Shark Tale (2004) and Madagascar (2005), Smith as Oscar in the former and Rock & Jada as Marty and Gloria in the latter.
+Countless Internet memes and parodies were created from the photo and video, a notable amount referencing their roles in DreamWorks Animation's movies Shark Tale (2004) and Madagascar (2005): Smith as Oscar in the former and Pinkett Smith and Rock as Gloria and Marty in the latter.

-The photo was integrated into a mural on a remaining section of the Berlin Wall in Mauerpark.
+The photo was integrated into a mural by Eme Freethinker on a remaining section of the Berlin Wall in Mauerpark.

 Saturday Night Lives Weekend Update discussed the way the Academy handled the incident, with Colin Jost quipping, "So now we just ask the victim right after they get hit in the head?
 'Hey, are you cool if the guy who just attacked you hangs around for a while?
 You don't want to make him mad again.